francescodc87/Modules-explorer/README.md

 <br />
 *Figure 2: MIB score weights.*
 <br />
-After modyfing the parameters shown in Figure 2, it is necessary to click on the UPDATE MIB score button in order to update the shown table.
+After modifyng the parameters shown in Figure 2, it is necessary to click on the UPDATE MIB score button in order to update the shown table.

 It is also possible, as shown in Figure 3, to select any module from the table by